clutchitggs/clutchitggs/README.md

 ### Tal Nagar

-Electrical Engineering student at H.I.T, 3rd year, power-engineering specialty.
+Electrical Engineering student at H.I.T, 3rd year, power-engineering specialization.
 Licensed electrician.
 2 years as a practical EE at U-tron.
 Based in Israel.